(Fall 2020 season will be different due to COVID-19. Please refer to http://pentasport.ca/pentasport-return-to-play-covid-19-exposure-control-plan/)

 2.4 Playoffs: All teams automatically qualify to compete in the playoffs.
 Playoffs will take place following the regular season, and will run for 3 weeks.
 The structure, sports, and schedule for the playoffs will be announced following the final week of the regular season.

-2.5 In the event a team is unable to meet the minimum required players (See Section 5 below) for their scheduled game, the team will forfeit the game and fees will not be refunded.
+2.5 In the event a team is unable to meet the minimum required players (See Section 5 below) for their scheduled game and forfeit the game, fees will not be refunded and the following penalties will occur:

 2.6 Officiating: All league games are self-governed.
 Each team is responsible for calling their own fouls in each sport, unless otherwise stated.
 Refer to the ‘Rules’ section on the website for more information on rules for each sport.
 A League Representative(s) will be present at all games to oversee sportsmanship, friendly competition, answer questions about sport rules, and to act as an unbiased mediator.
 However, they will not serve as game officials or referees.
 League Reps are identified by their blue PentaSport league shirt.